mathandy/svgpathtools/CONTRIBUTING.md

 flaws, and the future directions of svgpathtools.
 These guidelines are meant to make it easy to contribute.

+## Being a Hero
+We need better automated testing coverage.
+Please, submit unittests!
+See the Testing Style section below for info.

+Here's a list of things that need (more) unittests
+* OK, well... maybe you could help by filling out this list

+## Submitting Bugs
+If you find a bug, please submit an issue along with an **easily reproducible example**.
+Feel free to make a pull-request too (see relevant section below).

-## Basic Considerations
+## Submitting Pull-Requests

-### New features should come with unittests and docstrings.
+#### New features should come with unittests and docstrings.
 If you want to add a cool/useful feature to svgpathtools, that's great!
 Just make sure your pull-request includes both thorough unittests and well-written docstrings.
 See relevant sections below on "Testing Style" and "Docstring Style" below.

-### Modifications to old code may require additional unittests.
+#### Modifications to old code may require additional unittests.
 Certain submodules of svgpathtools are poorly covered by the current set of unittests.
 That said, most functionality in svgpathtools has been tested quite a bit through use.